melmzv/arg_trr266/README.md

 - `config`: This directory holds configuration files that are being called by the program scripts in the `code` directory.
 We try to keep the configurations separate from the code to make it easier to adjust the workflow to your needs.

-- `code`: This directory holds Python program script that is being called to load data from Worldscope, prepare the data, run the analysis and create the output files (an excel output table, a paper and a presentation, both PDF files).
+- `code`: This directory holds Python program script that is being called to load data from Worldscope, prepare the data, run the analysis and create the output files (excel output tables; a paper and a presentation, both PDF files to be generated in `doc` directory).

 - `data`: A directory where data is stored.
 You will see that it again contains sub-directories and a README file that explains their purpose.
 You will also see that in the `external` sub-directory there are two data files.
 Again, the README file explains their content.